eduardo-w-bandeira/databarn/README.md

 ## What's The Purpose of an In-memory ORM

-Barns offers ORM-like capabilities, allowing for easy storage, retrieval, and manipulation of objects (seeds) in memory without the overhead of a full database.
+Barns offer ORM-like capabilities, allowing for easy storage, retrieval, and manipulation of objects (seeds) in memory without the overhead of a full database.

 ## Field Definitions